jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Time-based browsing

-- Uses the time stamp from the image's metadata to cluster images by date
+- Uses the time stamp from the image’s metadata to cluster images by date
 - e.g. the photos app on iOS: can zoom out to show years, zoom in to show months/days etc.

 <img src="./Computer Vision.assets/image-20230605143335043.png" alt="image-20230605143335043" style="zoom: 40%;" />